Pricing:

 Hisense is best value for money.

-Rinnai J Series bedroom air conditioners are theoretically the most energy efficient but require larger gas pipes.
+Rinnai JX Series bedroom air conditioners are theoretically the most energy efficient.

 Kaden are just easy to use - insert the batteries in to the remote control, turn it on, and set the temperature.
 By default, fan speed and heat or cool settings are auto.